Businesses want to engage with nonprofit organizations more than ever.

-That is a win-win for cause-related marketing, of which sponsorship is a part.
+That is a win-win for cause-related marketing and corporate sponsorships of charitable events.
 Consumers like businesses that care.
 How better to exhibit that care than helping to sponsor your event?
 Smart charities understand these winds of change and have beefed up their connections with companies that now actively search for charities that solve the problems their consumers care about.

 Just What Is Sponsorship?